Saturday, January 10, 2009

 ~ Cook the rice according to package directions and set aside.

-~ In a deep pot or large wok, saute the onions and spices in the Earth Balance over medium heat for 10-15 minutes.
+~ In a large, deep pot, melt the margarine and sauté the onions and spices over medium heat for about 10 minutes.

-~ Simmer over low heat another 10 minutes until thickened, adding a little water if necessary.
+~ Add the remaining two cups of soy milk, mix well, and simmer over low heat another 10 minutes until thickened to your desired consistency, adding a little extra water or broth to thin if necessary.

-~ Serve hot with crusty bread or fresh herb muffins; add a green salad and you have A Perfect Meal.
+~ Serve hot with crusty bread; add a green salad and a glass of wine for A Perfect Meal.

 WOW!
 That Soup sounds delish and it looks like a bowl of sunshine.